NBCLab/nimare-paper/README.md

 pip install binder/requirements.txt
 ```

-In addition to the Python requirements, the LDA topic model section requires Java, in order to use MALLET.

 ### 2. Download data files

 The data files necessary to execute the code in this book are located at https://drive.google.com/uc?id=1LgscyPqnka163hu5mdJ1X7UvX3IvXDJ2 in a zip file.